Farmworker Justice Staff

 Director, Finance & Operations

 Yoly has over eighteen years of experience in leadership with talent in service excellence, process improvement and financial analysis.
-She is skillful in non-profit fundraising administration, database management/enrichment, systems implementation, analytics/BI, website creation and maintenance, budgeting and cashflow projections as well as online solutions, security and compliance.
+She is skillful in non-profit fundraising administration, database management/enrichment, systems implementation, analytics/BI, website creation and maintenance, budgeting and cash flow projections as well as online solutions, security and compliance.
 Yoly is effective in process improvement via Six Sigma techniques, implementing new strategies and improving work environments.

 Yoly currently serves as the Director of Finance & Operations at Farmworker Justice overseeing finance, accounting, payroll, budgeting, financial compliance, human resources, recruiting, policies/ procedures, HR compliance, benefits, risk management, legal matters, and facilities.

 She previously served as Director of Gift Services and Data Management at the Florida International University (FIU) Foundation.
 In this role, she oversaw the database as it relates to data cleansing, maintenance, donation oversight, donor tax receipting, etc. She is knowledgeable with IRS regulations and Council for Advancement and Support of Education guidelines.
-Prior this role, Yoly served as Senior Director of Operations at the Miami Dade College Foundation.
+Prior to this role, Yoly served as Senior Director of Operations at the Miami Dade College Foundation.
 During that time, she supervised the areas of Research and Prospect Management, Gift Services, Data Management, Alumni Relations and Special Events.

 Yoly served on the Leadership Miami team for the Greater Miami Chamber of Commerce, has served as a mentor with several mentoring programs and has served as the Chapter Advisor for the Business Fraternity – Alpha Kappa Psi.

-Trent Taylor joined Farmworker Justice as its Staff Attorney in October 2020, with ten years of experience in union representation and wage and hour law.
+Trent Taylor joined Farmworker Justice in October 2020, with ten years of experience in union representation and wage and hour law.
 As a union-side labor attorney, Trent represented a diverse group of unions and bargaining units, including teachers, healthcare workers, pilots, truck drivers, mechanics, municipal workers, factory workers and communication workers under the National Labor Relations Act, Railway Labor Act and various state public sector bargaining statutes.
 In connection with this work, Trent co-authored the Ohio AFL-CIO’s Law of Organizing, a handbook designed for union organizers.

-As a wage and hour attorney, Trent has specialized in represented low-income Latinx workers in the fields of food service, healthcare and farm work.
+As a wage and hour attorney, Trent has specialized in representing low-income Latinx workers in the fields of food service, healthcare and farm work.
 Trent developed his passion for advancing the cause of farmworkers in his first trial, where he aided four farmworkers in recovering unpaid wages from their employer.
 Trent is proud to be a member of Farmworker Justice and to represent farmworkers and their families.

 Rebecca Young, MA

-Rebecca Young joined Farmworker Justice in Washington, DC in 2010 and currently serves as Senior Project Director for their Health Promotion team.
+Rebecca Young joined Farmworker Justice in Washington, DC in 2010 and currently serves as the Director of Programs.
 Rebecca’s had the opportunity to engage with farmworker communities across the United States and finds continued inspiration for her work through the stories the farmworkers and their families so willingly share.
 Through her work in program management and training and curriculum development she interacts frequently with promotores de salud (health outreach workers) on health content areas as varied as pesticide safety, heat stress prevention, and HIV/AIDS awareness to name just a few.
 Her work in these areas is steeped in the philosophy of popular education which allows for participants of a wide variety of educational, cultural and linguistic backgrounds to understand and interact with training content in a meaningful and memorable way.
 Prior to joining Farmworker Justice Rebecca spent 7 years living in the rural Western Highlands of Guatemala.
 There she worked at a language school and envisioned a bookstore/cafe which also provided space for after-school projects for kids and literacy projects for women.
 Rebecca holds a MA in Sustainable Development and Social Justice from the School for International Training and a BA in Anthropology and English from Bowdoin College.